Exploring the Black Hills of South Dakota in the Winter

 We also found quite a few pronghorn antelope hanging around on the south end of the loop.

 While we did not see any this time, we have seen big horn sheep and mountain goats in Custer State Park.
-There are also elk, coyotes and mountain lions but we have not seen them yet.
+We have seen elk but only at night on the north end of the park.
+You can also find coyotes and mountain lions but we have not seen them yet.

 While the wildlife is the big attraction on the loop, be sure to stop and check out the scenery, too.
 There are some breathtaking views along the loop.